vitordm/VTRMVC/README.md

 * PHP >= 5.5

 ### Updates
-As you can see, VTRMVC is still in DEV status.
+VTRMVC 1.0 is CLOSE!
-We're hope to publish our first realese soon.
+Why ?
+I'm working with VTRMVC 2.0.
+We publish our new version soon.

 ### How to use ?